-A Kadhi recipe which is a family heirloom recipe.
-This fabulous Kadhi Pakora is my mother in law’s treasured recipe of making the traditional Punjabi Kadhi with onion pakora.
+A Kadhi recipe that is a family heirloom recipe and tastes super delicious.
+This fabulous Kadhi Pakora is my mother-in-law’s treasured recipe of making the traditional Punjabi Kadhi with onion pakora.
+Here the crispy onion fritters are dunked in a spiced, savory, tangy yogurt sauce.
 A recipe she has been making for ages and loved by all of us.

-For this recipe, the Hindi word “Kadhi” denotes a yogurt sauce which has been slow cooked for quite some time.
+The Hindi word “Kadhi” denotes a yogurt sauce that has been slow-cooked for quite some time.
 The word “pakora” means fritters made from gram flour (besan).
-In this recipe, the fritters are made with onions and gram flour.
+In this recipe, the fritters are made with savory, spiced batter made with onions, gram flour and seasonings.

 We love kadhi, be it with or without pakora.
 When we serve Punjabi kadhi pakora with steamed rice or jeera rice, we call it kadhi chawal – where chawal is the Hindi word for rice.